Mên-an-Tol 20th July 2021

 30th

-During my last days at the hospital, I made heart-warming rapport with a Chinese nurse named Claire who expressed sincerity toward me.
-Observing her professionalism, I could see she really enjoyed her job as a nurse.
+In my last days at the hospital, I became friendly with Claire, a Chinese nurse, who treated me with kindness.
+I could see she truly loved her work as a nurse, despite her professionalism.

 29th

-History of absolute wickedness, an entire nation boiling in corruption, tyranny, terror and famine.
-45 million dead in just 4 years.
+An account of utter wickedness, in which an entire nation is engulfed in corruption, tyranny, terror, and famine.
+45 million people died in just 4 years.

 28th